I know what you’re thinking.

-Alternatively, you can use the weekly Drawing Board* to write a long to-do list and once you’ve identified when you want to tackle each task, you can add them to the weekly spread on the relevant days.
+Alternatively, you can use the weekly Drawing Board* to brain dump or write a long to-do list.
+Once you’ve identified when you want to tackle each task, you can add them to the weekly spread on the relevant days.

 The simple act of writing down your intentions is like shutting down the excessive number of brain tabs and relieving yourself of the pressure to remember it all.